Max9414/MartiSarciph/README.md

 Every footer and header has link to the 4 different pages and will have the currently selected page underlined with the only exception of the gallery page, which doesn't present a footer, as I thought it was breaking the flow of the page.

 The main page presents an introduction to the photographer, with a description of early life, studies and focus of the photographer.
 Both the sections are well divided by colour and defined sections.
+The second section has different layouts, depending on the screen size.

 ![ScreenShot](pictures/Sarci%20about.png)
 ![ScreenShot](pictures/sarci%20about2.png)